Breadcrumb

 - Quit smoking.

 Exercise is a big part of cardiac rehab.
-So before you get started, you will have a full checkup, which may include tests such as an electrocardiogram (EKG or ECG) and a "stress test" (exercise electrocardiogram).
-These tests show how well your heart is working.
-They will help your team design an exercise program that is safe for you.
+So before you get started, you may have a full checkup.
+This will help your team design an exercise program that is safe for you.

-At first your rehab team will keep a close watch on how exercise affects your heart.
-As you get stronger, you will learn how to check your own heart rate when you exercise.
+Your rehab team will keep a close watch on how exercise affects your heart.
+You will learn how to check your own heart rate when you exercise.
 By the end of rehab, you will be ready to continue an exercise program on your own.

 Phases of Cardiac Rehab